spergmoment/law-enforcer/README.md

-# law-enforcer
+# Law Enforcer: Command Branch
-## NOTE: This branch is using an experimental concept of separate command files.
+This branch is the experimental version of the main bot.

-The repository for my currently WIP bot, Law Enforcer.
+This uses dynamic, separate command files rather than just one big file.
+It runs faster, looks cooler, and is way easier to work on.

 Server: [invite](https://discord.gg/PVTBgK6)